giantswarm/docs/src/content/ui-api/kubectl-gs/get-catalogs.md

 ### `--all-namespaces/-A` {#flags-all-namespaces}

 `kubectl` commonly allows to list resources for all namespaces for all `get` subcommands. `kubectl gs get catalogs` is no different.
-However by default we hide internal catalogs in `giantswarm` namespace.
+However by default we hide internal catalogs in the `giantswarm` namespace.

 ### `--output/-o` {#flags-output}